 An example of a simple bell crank that transfers force from the actuator to the arm at 90º from the actuator.
-More complex bell cranks have significant transitions from thick to thin sections and tight tolerance features like hole locations, concentricity, and parallelism between holes.An example of a simple bell crank that transfers force from the actuator to the arm at 90º from the actuator.
 More complex bell cranks have significant transitions from thick to thin sections and tight tolerance features like hole locations, concentricity, and parallelism between holes.

-This project aims to improve the ability of the Air Logistics Complex (ALC) to rapidly find replacements for challenging parts required for legacy aircraft.
-Specifically, the effort is focused on manufacturing a flight-critical bell crank for the B-1 aircraft which includes features of varying thicknesses and complex geometries.
-Challenges, solutions, and opportunities identified through the AM fabrication of the bell crank have significant application to supplying legacy parts to the Department of Defense (DoD) supply chain.
-The project intends to provide a baseline for AM execution in a tooling-based sustainment community.
+This project aimed to improve the ability of the Air Logistics Complex (ALC) to rapidly find replacements for challenging parts required for legacy aircraft.
+Specifically, the effort focused on manufacturing a flight-critical bell crank for the B-1B aircraft which includes features of varying thicknesses and complex geometries.
+Challenges, solutions, and opportunities identified through the AM fabrication of the bell crank have significant applications in supplying legacy parts to the Department of Defense (DoD) supply chain.
+The project sought to provide a baseline for AM execution in a tooling-based sustainment community.

 The project plan was to fabricate a significant number of bell cranks and coupons on two metal laser powder bed fusion system types (EOS and 3D Systems), measuring and recording each layer of the structure during the build.
 Metrology was executed and recorded during each post-processing step (e.g. stress relief, build plate removal, anneal, hot isostatic pressing, heat treatment, machining), thus populating and recording the digital thread of the component.
 Repeatability, process robustness, and the ability to specify requirements that are not machine-specific in a technical data package were evaluated with multiple AM systems.